fbcdn/chris-blog/_content/2020/tech-job-hunting-compendium/index.md

 - recruiters
 ---

-As some of you may know, I was laid off from my position as a Product Security Engineer at [Datto](https://datto.com) in early May of this year, losing my first "real" cybersecurity job only six months in, amid one of the [worst economies ever](https://www.cnn.com/2020/04/30/politics/what-matters-april-29/index.html).
+As some of you may know, I was laid off from my position as a Product Security Engineer in early May of this year, losing my first "real" cybersecurity job only six months in, amid one of the [worst economies ever](https://www.cnn.com/2020/04/30/politics/what-matters-april-29/index.html).
 While tech has been semi-immune to the COVID catastrophe due to the ability to work from home, many tech companies have put [hiring freezes](https://candor.co/hiring-freezes/) on due to reduced cash flow.
 Combined with the [millions](https://www.theatlantic.com/family/archive/2020/05/class-of-2020-graduate-jobs/611917/) of freshly-graduated candidates and layoffs seen at cash-constrained tech companies, this was shaping up to be a slog.
 So, my new job was getting a job, and over the next couple months I would:

 - Revamp my resume, CV, blog, Twitter, and LinkedIn.
 - More than double my connections on LinkedIn.